alicehe2003/ImageEditor/README.md

 This is the image for which performance benchmarking is performed on:
 <img src="readme_images/parrot_closeup.PNG" alt="parrot closeup"/>
+The image is 730x946 pixels.

 The following is data for the monochrome methods, each click performed back to back (without re-uploading the image in between).
+Numbers are shown in milliseconds.

 | Click Number | Average Method | Luminosity Method | Lightness Method | ITU-R Method |
 |-------|-------|-------|-------|-------|